-You’ll first need to prepare your bias strip facing. (note – you can also use store bought 1/2” double fold bias tape. but a pattern piece to create your own is provided and what I’ll be showing here).
+You’ll first need to prepare your bias strip facing. (note – you can also use store-bought 1/2” double-fold bias tape. but a pattern piece to create your own is provided what I’ll be showing here).

 Place two strips together, right sides together, at a right angle.
 Sew diagonally as shown above.
 Trim back the seam allowance and press open.
 This creates one long strip.